-The Tarrant County Criminal District Attorney’s Criminal Investigation Unit consists of 55 certified Texas Peace Officers whose primary mission is to support the prosecution of criminal cases filed with our office.
+The Tarrant County District Attorney’s Criminal Investigation Division consists of 51 certified Texas Peace Officers whose primary mission is to support the prosecution of criminal cases filed with our office.

 Investigators are assigned a wide variety of duties in many specialized areas of criminal investigation.
-Twelve members are members of the Tarrant County Narcotics Unit.
+Six members are part of the Tarrant County Narcotics Unit.

 Our investigators’ activities include locating and interviewing witnesses, completing any necessary additional investigation into cases filed with our office, and investigating certain offenses that are reported directly to our office.
 They arrest suspects, interview witnesses, and file criminal cases for consideration by the grand jury.
 The investigators also participate in various county, state, and federal task forces targeting certain types of offenses, such as narcotics, child pornography, and computer crime.